Sebastian-0/Advent-of-Code-2021/README.md

 What an annoying piece of work.

 Lacks fundamental features like OR/AND in if statements.
-Strange behaviour in multiple cases like when reading variables inside if-statements where you can't modify them without using delayed execution.
+Strange behaviour in multiple cases like when reading variables inside if-statements where you can't modify them without using delayed expansion.

 No support for sorting so a very hacky workaround is needed:
 - Must abuse array index sorting